-New York - Updated May 10, 2023 ~ The team at Infrastructure Capital Advisors has updated the new Real Time Consumer Price Index (CPI-R).
+New York - Updated August 15, 2023 ~ The team at Infrastructure Capital Advisors has updated the new Real Time Consumer Price Index (CPI-R) for this month with the newly released CPI data for last month.
 As stated when launched in November 2022, we believe this new adjusted CPI analysis is far more relevant than the standard CPI (CPI-U).
+Here is why:

 How Our Adjusted CPI-R analysis can help the Investing Community